seL4/website/About/FAQ.md

 this code has specific properties.

-There are two broad approaches to formal verification: fully automated methods such as model checking that work on limited systems and properties, and interactive mathematical proof which requires manual effort.
+There are two broad approaches to formal verification: fully automated methods that work on limited systems and properties, such as model checking or static analysis, and interactive mathematical proof which requires manual effort.

-The seL4 verification uses formal mathematical proof in the theorem prover [Isabelle/HOL](http://isabelle.in.tum.de/).
+The [seL4 verification][proofs] uses formal mathematical proof in the theorem prover [Isabelle/HOL](http://isabelle.in.tum.de/).
 This theorem prover is interactive, but offers a comparatively high degree of automation.
 It also offers a very high degree of assurance that the resulting proof is correct.

 ### What does seL4's formal verification mean?

-Unique about seL4 is its unprecedented degree of assurance, achieved through formal verification.
+Unique about seL4 is its unprecedented [degree of assurance][proofs], achieved through formal verification.
 Specifically, the ARM, ARM\_HYP (ARM with virtualisation extensions), AARCH64, X64, and RISCV64 versions of seL4 comprise the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
 In short, the implementation is proved to be free of implementation defects.
-This also implies a number of other properties, such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.
+This also [implies a number of other properties][implications], such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.

 On the ARM and RISCV64 platforms, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
 This